Highest and lowest paying health care jobs in Jonesboro - NewsBreak

 WALNUT RIDGE, Ark.
 (KAIT) - Police detained two people after shots were fired in Lawrence County.
 Tuesday afternoon on Aug.
 9 multiple agencies responded to shots being fired in the 1100 block of southeast Front Street.
 Walnut Ridge Police Chief Jordan Cooksey said no injuries occurred but a house was...

 LAWRENCE COUNTY, Ark.
-(KAIT) – A 40-year-old Portia man died Monday afternoon in a shootout with police and deputies.
-Around 3:45 p.m.
-Aug.
+(KAIT/KY3) - A 40-year-old Portia, Ark. man died Monday afternoon in a shootout with police and deputies.
+Around 3:45 p.m., Aug.
 8, Lawrence County sheriff’s deputies and Arkansas State Police responded to reports of a man randomly firing a gun outside his house in the 200-block of South Free Street.

 neareport.com